Teen charged with murdering Roanoke Rapids Domino’s delivery driver

 “He was in the area to deliver pizza,” said Tripp.

-The suspects got away with a pizza and a little bit of cash, according to Tripp.
+The suspects shot Lee and got away with a pizza and a little bit of cash, according to Tripp.

 Later on Tuesday, two suspects were identified in the case, Tripp said.